-Someone I knew was playing a skirmish on the recently released game Age of Empires II, a medieval real time strategy game that pitted the greatest civilizations in ancient history against one another on the battlefield.
+Someone I knew was playing the recently released game Age of Empires II, a medieval strategy game that pitted the greatest civilizations in ancient history against one another on the battlefield.
 I asked to try the game out, and after about 5 minutes, I was hooked.

 I stuck with the Age of Empires series for several years, and I also dabbled in other popular games as they were released over the next several years.

-I wasn’t addicted by any means, and I had plenty of other hobbies as a kid, but I’m not going to pretend that video games didn’t have an influence on my development (or my current love for military history!)
+I wasn’t addicted by any means, and I had plenty of other hobbies as a kid, but I’ll admit that video games had an influence on my development (or my current love for military history!)

 I haven’t played video games for a few years now, and save for the odd Halo night with some friends, I don’t really get many chances to.
 As we get older, responsibilities and life have a way of taking up more of our time and some hobbies just don’t seem worth it anymore.

 But, what if playing video games wasn’t an absolute waste of time?

 Well, that’s also the reason I decided to write this post.